Clarifications on Light and Darkness

 If an object or creature is partially revealed by light, it’s lit only on that side.

 If a bright light you control passes over something because you moved, your passive spot check applies as normal (it isn’t concealed).
-Otherwise the GM secretly rolls doubly-effective concealment for it (celestial/atmospheric concealment apply as normal).
+If it’s because the light moved but you didn’t, the GM secretly rolls doubly-effective concealment for it (celestial/atmospheric concealment apply as normal).

 When handling a light source that has a specific direction, you must have the light source in-hand to use it effectively, and if it’s in-hand you can change its direction by up to 180° as a free action on your turn once per round (this is not a swift action).